PyPLUTO: a data analysis Python package for the PLUTO code

 \subsection{Disk-Planet Interaction}

 }

 This test simulates the interaction of a planet embedded in a disk ( \hyperlink{ref-Mignone2012b}{Mignone, Flock et al., 2012}) and represents an ideal scenario for understanding the formation and evolution of planetary systems.
-In particular, the formation of spiral density waves and disk gaps represent some key observational signatures of planet formation and planet-disk interaction ( \hyperlink{ref-MelonFuksman2021}{Melon Fuksman et al., 2021}, \hyperlink{ref-Muley2024}{Muley et al., 2024}).
+In particular, the formation of spiral density waves and disk gaps represents some key observational signatures of planet formation and planet-disk interaction ( \hyperlink{ref-MelonFuksman2021}{Melon Fuksman et al., 2021}, \hyperlink{ref-Muley2024}{Muley et al., 2024}).
 In the left panel of Fig. \ref{fig::plots}, we show an adaptation of Figure 10 of \hyperlink{ref-Mignone2012b}{Mignone, Flock et al., 2012}, featuring two separate zoom-ins around the planet's location.

-\begin{itemize} \item The first zoom (top right axis corner) shows an enlarged view of the density distribution using the same color map and logarithmic scale as the global plot;
+\begin{itemize} \item The first zoom (upper-right subplot) shows an enlarged view of the density distribution using the same color map and logarithmic scale as the global plot.

-\item The second zoom (top left axis corner) highlights the changes in toroidal velocity due to the presence of the planet by employing a different color map (to enhance the sign change) and a linear color scale. \end{itemize}
+\item The second zoom (lower-left subplot) highlights the changes in toroidal velocity due to the planet’s presence by employing a different color map (to enhance the sign change) and a linear color scale. \end{itemize}

 These zoomed views offer deeper insights into the physical processes at play and demonstrate the utility of PyPLUTO for analyzing complex astrophysical systems.

 \hypertarget{sec::ex2}{